-See my how to store flour article for more information.
+See my how-to store flour article for more information.

-Another tip is to start growing sprouts and make sprouted breads at your home!
+Another tip is to start growing sprouts and make sprouted bread at your home!
 The cost of sprouting your own grains is really cheap and you can use them in recipes that you want to make.
 It might sound weird at first, but the taste actually isn’t that bad.
 In fact, it’s pretty nutritious.

 Advantages of making your own bread